ladukeisaiah/SVG-World-Map/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.
 It is a project for My class at WGU for D280 Javascript Fundamentals.
-It is an SVG map designed to query 'worldbank.org' for its information on selected countries and return that data on the same screen.
+It is an SVG map designed to query 'worldbank.org' for its information on selected countries and return that data on the same screen and show relevant skills using Rest APIs.

 ## Development server